SassDoc/sassdoc/README.md

 ### Arguments

-1. *src* Path to your Sass folder
+1. *src* Path to your Sass folder.
-1. *dest* Path to the destination folder
+1. *dest* Path to the destination folder.